codewith-D/zeller/README.md

 ```

 ## Functionalities covered->
+### Developed UI and Covered all the functionalites with bonus points also
 1. Navigation to Zeller List Screen:
 On clicking the "Go to Zeller List" button, the app navigates to the UI provided in the assignment.